manoelbritto/JavaScript-DOM-Manipulation/README.md

 # Project: JavaScript and DOM Manipulation
 This project uses a JSON data set provides by UFO trackers.
-But the main of this development is to show how to work D3.js manipulation the Document Object Model (DOM).
+But the main of this development is to show how to work with D3.js to manipulate the Document Object Model (DOM).

 ## Publish:
  https://manoelbritto.github.io/JavaScript-DOM-Manipulation/